oriolgual/reefpoints/source/posts/2015-07-15-color-and-culture.md

 ![Primary colors arranged from light yellow to dark blue with red in the middle](https://i.imgur.com/Eg5k2Kp.jpg)

 Not necessarily.
 It is still a mystery to historians how exactly color was perceived in ancient Greece.
 My favorite explanation is that color, meaning hue, did not matter as much as how dark or light an object appeared.
-Another important quality was the surface: a shiny and a matte object that we might describe as the same color would not read as the same color quality in ancient Greece.

 ![Umberto Eco color diagram](https://i.imgur.com/ciUZFQG.jpg)

-In fact, the color systems in Greek, Latin and various other languages and cultures do not convert neatly to our contemporary  R-O-Y-G-B-I-V spectrum of colors.
-As the most telling example of how different things can be, Umberto Eco uses the color system of the Hanunoo people.
-They described objects in terms of light and dark, but also fresh vs. dry and edible vs. inedible.
+Color systems in Greek, Latin and other languages do not map neatly to the rainbow.
+Umberto Eco compares the color terms in the Hanunó'o language to the ones we use today.
+Instead of hue, tint and shade, they describe objects as light and dark, but also fresh vs. dry and edible vs. inedible.

 ## Color is poetry in Heian period Japan
 ![Japanese kimono with layers of colored silk on a print](https://i.imgur.com/JGdn7kd.jpg)
 ![A second print of a group of courtiers in kimono](https://i.imgur.com/SaricBU.jpg)

-Compared to Homer’s Greece, Japan, especially in the Heian period, is an opposite extreme.
-People at court really cared about colors.
-You could look at the arrangement of the layers of silk in someone’s sleeve, and you’d learn their social status, their sophistication, knowledge of the arts and their ability to poetically reflect the current season and mood through clothing.
+Japan in the Heian period is the opposite of Homer’s Greece.
+People at court really care about colors.
+By looking at the arrangement of the layers of silk in someone’s sleeve, you could judge their social status, sophistication, and knowledge of the arts.

 ## Language differences today
 ![blue vs blue in Russian google image search](https://i.imgur.com/hpXsHzO.jpg)

-The lighter blue is called *голубой* and the darker blue is *синий*.
-They roughly correspond to sky blue and indigo - and actually are different colors in the rainbow, but the most commonly used and translated version is to simply call them both “blue”.
+The lighter blue in this example is called *голубой* and the darker blue is *синий*.
+They roughly correspond to sky blue and indigo.
+While they are different colors in the rainbow, the most commonly used translation for both is simply “blue”.

 ![Pink and red in Chinese](https://i.imgur.com/dIiqNWl.jpg)

-A counter example in Chinese - the English differentiation between red and pink does not map directly to two separate words.
+A counter example in Chinese - the English differentiation between red and pink does not map directly to two separate color-terms.
 Instead, the pink (粉红, *fěn hóng*) is a *powder red* or a modification of  red (红 or 紅, *hóng*).

 ## Pink aisle blue aisle
 ![pink things photo](https://i.imgur.com/aLYJ3zv.jpg)